-1.12.3 Summary of Thermophysical Properties (Unirradiated and Irradiated)
+12.3.
+Summary of thermophysical properties (unirradiated and irradiated)

-Analytical expressions for the temperature-dependent mechanical and thermophysical properties for five of the structural materials considered for APEX have been derived from least-squares fits of experimental data (Fe-8-9Cr ferritic/martensitic steel, V-4Cr-4Ti, SiC/SiC, Ta-8W-2Hf, and W-10Re) and documented in Chapter 13 [1].
+Analytical expressions for the temperature-dependent mechanical and thermophysical properties for five of the structural materials considered for APEX have been derived from least-squares fits of experimental data (Fe-8-9Cr ferritic/ martensitic steel, V-4Cr-4Ti, SiC/SiC, Ta-8W-2Hf, and W-10Re) and documented in Chap.
+13 of ref.
+[1].
 Radiation-induced void swelling is not anticipated to be a lifetime-limiting issue in the refractory metals due to their BCC structure, although there are insufficient experimental studies to fully establish the void swelling behavior.
 Radiation hardening and associated embrittlement can have a major impact on all of the refractory alloys.
-The amount of radiation hardening at low temperatures (<0.3T_M) is pronounced in all of the refractory alloys, even for damage levels as low as ~1 displacement per atom.
-The amount of radiation-induced increases in the ductile to brittle transition temperature (DBTT) may be anticipated to be acceptable at temperatures above ~0.3 T_M (although experimental verification is needed).
-Very little information is available on the fracture toughness of irradiated refractory alloys.
+The amount of radiation hardening at low temperatures ($< 0.3 T{\rm M}$) is pronounced in all of the refractory alloys, even for damage levels as low as ~ 1 displacement per atom.
+The amount of radiation hardening typically decreases rapidly with irradiation temperature above $0.3 T{\rm M}$, and radiation-induced increases in the ductile to brittle transition temperature (DBTT) may be anticipated to be acceptable at temperatures above $\sim 0.3~T{\rm M}$ (although experimental verification is needed).
+Very little information is available on the fracture toughness of irradiated or unirradiated refractory alloys.

-1.12.4 Coolant/Structure Chemical Compatibility
+12.4.
+Coolant/structure chemical compatibility